pubnub/pubnub-mcp-server/resources/sdk_docs/dart_objects.md

 ### Remove channel metadata

-Removes metadata for a specified channel.
+Removes metadata from a channel.

 #### Method(s)